Quantum Wiki

 Entanglement

-Entanglement is a fascinating phenomenon in quantum physics in which two particles are connected in such a way that their possible states correlate with each other in a special way.
+Entanglement is a fascinating phenomenon in quantum physics in which two particles are connected in such a way that their measurement results can be strongly correlated.

-This correlation only becomes apparent when a measurement is taken: if one of the two particles–regardless of how far apart they are–shows a certain measurement result, then the result of the other is clearly linked to it.
+This correlation only becomes apparent when a measurement is taken.
+If one of the two particles–regardless of how far apart they are–shows a certain measurement result, then the result of the other is clearly linked to it.
 Entanglement does not describe remote influence, but rather a profound statistical dependence that forms an important basis for modern quantum technologies.
+It does not mean that information is sent instantly.

-Entanglement is therefore a connection (correlation) between the superposition of two qubits.
+Entanglement is therefore a connection created by a shared joint quantum state that cannot be described as two independent states.
 Let’s assume that the two qubits are two coins.
 When the two qubits are measured, it is as if the two coins were tossed.
 Without entanglement, the coins show heads or tails independently of each other.
 If you create a table and repeat the experiment, you will see that all possible outcomes are equally likely.
 However, if the coins were entangled and you performed the same experiment, you would find that when one coin shows heads, the other also shows heads, and vice versa.
 The event “coin 1 = heads” and “coin 2 = tails” therefore never occurs.
 And this is independent of how far apart the coins are from each other.

 This strong connection is not only an amazing natural phenomenon, but also an important basis for modern technologies such as quantum computers and quantum communication.